 Figure 6.
-Settings dialogue for automatic threshold value analysis.
+Settings dialogue for automatic threshold value and propagation delay analyses.

-- Stop at Specify the concentration of inputs at which the threshold analysis should be stopped. - Assumed Time Delay Specify initially assumed time delay. - No. of iterations For how many times a user wants to verify if the estimated threshold value is consistent. - Verification RT For how long a user wants to verify the estimated threshold value for each no. of iterations mentioned above. - Settling Time It is also an assumed value, which specifies the time required by a model to get stable.
+- Stop at Specify the concentration of inputs at which the threshold analysis should be stopped. - Assumed Time Delay Specify initially assumed time delay.

+- No. of iterations For how many times a user wants to verify if the estimated threshold value is consistent. - Verification RT For how long a user wants to verify the estimated threshold value for each no. of iterations mentioned above. - Settling Time It is also an assumed value, which specifies the time required by a model to get stable.
 During verification process, D-VASim triggers the concentration of inputs to the estimated threshold level once this time value has elapsed.
 Thus the verification starts once the input is triggered to its estimated threshold value and therefore it should run for enough amount of time to measure the propagation delay as well as the correctness of an estimated threshold value.
-Depending on the complexity of inputoutput stage, the value of "Verification RT" is suggested to be at least 3-4 times higher than the value of Settling Time.

-- Name of Output D-VASim now allows user to perform the threshold value and propagation delay analysis either for an entire circuit or for the intermediate circuit components.
+Depending on the complexity of inputoutput stage, the value of "Verification RT" is suggested to be at least 3-4 times higher than the value of Settling Time. - Name of Output D-VASim now allows user to perform the threshold value and propagation delay analysis either for an entire circuit or for the intermediate circuit components.
 In this field, user can specify the name of output specie.
-The timing analysis is performed between the input specie, selected as control knobs (see section 2.2) and the output specie specified in this field. - % Acceptance of consistency Specify the minimum percentage of threshold value consistency a user want.
-If the chosen value is 90, the tool give the results only when the consistency of estimated threshold value is more than or equal to 90%.
+The timing analysis is performed between the input specie, selected as control knobs (see section 2.2) and the output specie specified in this field. - % Acceptance of consistency Specify the minimum percentage of threshold value consistency a user wants.